COEX Aquarium

-The COEX Aquarium in Gangnam district, Seoul, is one of South Korea's Public Aquariums.

-The aquarium is housed within the COEX mall, which is, itself, part of the larger COEX Convention & Exhibition Center.
+The SEA LIFE COEX, Seoul Aquarium (formerly COEX Aquarium) (Korean: 씨라이프 코엑스 아쿠아리움) is an aquarium located within the Starfield COEX Mall in the Gangnam District of Seoul, South Korea.
 The aquarium opened in 2000.

 Exhibits

-The COEX Aquarium features 90 exhibition tanks grouped in fourteen "discovery zones", including six themed areas.
+The SEA LIFE COEX, Seoul Aquarium features 90 exhibition tanks grouped in fourteen "discovery zones", including six themed areas.

-The COEX Aquarium is arranged such that visitors follow a preset path through the aquarium, experiencing each of the themed areas in turn.
+The SEA LIFE COEX, Seoul Aquarium is arranged such that visitors follow a preset path through the aquarium, experiencing each of the themed areas in turn.
 Each exhibit features a dedicated aquarium tank where visitors can view species of fish indigenous to the theme location.
 In addition to fish, other local animals are included in the exhibit such as birds, otters, and appropriate vegetation is also included in each exhibit.

 In the undersea tunnel exhibit, visitors walk in an acrylic tunnel through a tank containing 2000 tons of water.
 The tank includes sharks and sea turtles which swim around visitors in all directions.

 In an introductory first gallery, six tanks are filled with fish which are changed each season.
 The aquarium also features exhibits detailing the local Korean river ecosystems.
-The COEX Aquarium also features several smaller exhibits, many with a focus on entertaining children.
+The SEA LIFE COEX, Seoul Aquarium also features several smaller exhibits, many with a focus on entertaining children.
 One such exhibit, titled "Wonderland", contains a collection of "eccentric fish tanks" including a shower cubicle, computer monitor, bath tub, and toilet bowl.
 Several exhibits specifically allow visitors to touch starfish and shellfish.